starrchen/dc-bucket-list/README.md

 - Node.js
 - AngularJS

+## Future Features
+With more time and experience using Angular, I will be working on a few features for this app:
+- Completing the API to include all 50 bucket list items
+- User authentication & authorization for item list "done" status
+- Ability to share progress with bucket list with friends through social media

 ## Attributions
 This project would not be possible without:
 - The Washingtonian and their original list